 Concern Increases among Democrats and Independents

 For the first time since the question was asked in 2008, an overall majority of Americans (54%) consider climate change a critical threat.
-This shift is due in large part to increases in threat perceptions among Democrats (78% critical threat), who rate climate change as the top foreign policy threat on par with cyberattacks against US computer systems (77%) and above international terrorism (67%).
+This shift is due in large part to increases in threat perceptions among Democrats (78% critical threat), who rate climate change a top foreign policy threat on par with cyberattacks against US computer systems (77%) and above international terrorism (69%).
 Independents have also grown more concerned (54% critical threat).
 By contrast, only 23 percent of Republicans say climate change is a critical threat, up slightly from 2017.

 At 55 percentage points, the difference between Republicans and Democrats on the threat of climate change is at its widest in Council survey history.

 Majority of Democrats, Half of Independents Say Immediate Action Needed